The King's Foundation: Mahfouz Marei Mubarak bin Mahfouz

-Lord Brownlow
+Lord Brownlow of Shurlock Row

-Lord Brownlow was a trustee of the Prince's Foundation between 2013 and 2018, serving for a period as Chairman.
+Lord Brownlow of Shurlock Row was a trustee of the Prince's Foundation between 2013 and 2018, serving for a period as Chairman.
 Between 2012 and 2017, Havisham Properties, owned by Brownlow, purchased 11 properties for £1.7 million on the Knockroon development, a site originally acquired as a piece of farmland by King Charles when he bought nearby Dumfries House, and intended to become an eco-village.
 Dumfries House Trust also awarded Brownlow's company a £1.2 million construction contract.
 In July 2022, a spokesman for the Office of the Scottish Charity Regulator said "we can confirm that the work of Havisham Group and property transactions relating to the Knockroon development in Ayrshire forms part of our overall investigation, work on which is ongoing."
 Brownlow was appointed a Commander of the Royal Victorian Order (CVO) in the 2018 Birthday Honours.
 The Prince's Foundation said "Lord Brownlow was appointed CVO in recognition of his role of chair of the Prince's Foundation for Building Community."

 Other donations

 In 2021, the foundation's chairman Douglas Connell quit his job over claims the charity had accepted a £200,000 donation from Russian convict, Dmitry Leus, with the prince thanking the businessman in a letter and suggesting a meeting.
 This led to an investigation by the Scottish Charity Regulator.
 Clarence House responded that Charles had "no knowledge of the alleged offer of honours or British citizenship on the basis of donation to his charities and fully supports the investigation".

-In October 2021, additional questions were raised over contributions by Taiwanese fugitive Bruno Wang, who donated £500,000 to the foundation.
+In October 2021, additional questions were raised over contributions by Bruno Wang, who donated £500,000 to the foundation.

 In August 2022, there were reports that Viatcheslav Kantor, who has been described as a Russian oligarch close to Vladimir Putin, had pledged £3 million to the Prince's Foundation prior to the Russian invasion of Ukraine and would have paid the money over the course of 10 years, starting in 2019.
 Kantor was sanctioned by the UK following the invasion and was among 210 politicians and oligarchs placed by the United States Department of the Treasury on their 'Putin list' following alleged Russian interference in the 2016 United States presidential election.
 As with other donations, Clarence House said "the decision to accept this money would have rested with the charity's trustees."

 The Scottish Charity Regulator announced the findings of their three-year investigation in January 2025.
 They found no evidence of wrongdoing by Fawcett or the foundation's trustees, but they did find it "unacceptable" that he had failed to inform colleagues about problems that had emerged about funding and donations.
 The investigation found that the organisation was "exposed to substantial risk" as a result of some of Fawcett's conduct.